codingforeternity/datascience/Quantum-Thoughts.md

+Email: The ice cube in the glass of water (10/22/15)
+* Is not an example of the irreversibility of time because it's not a closed system.
+Something had to put the ice cube there.
+So even though the resulting state after melting is a cold glass of water, the resulting state of the rest of the system is different than it would be if it had just begun as a cold glass of water. * The fact that something is different means that time may be predictive in reverse.
+* Counterpoint: take 2 causes and swap them with their effects.
+* Counterpoint #2: dropping ice cube in water and waiting 5 minutes, vs waiting 5 minutes and then dropping the cube in.
+Rearrange the order of causes.
+Resulting state an hour later is the same?
+Perhaps not: is the state of your arm the same?
+Is the amount of information the same?
+You had the thought of dropping the ice cube in for a longer amount of time, didn't you?
+* Conservation of information, p.
+167
+* Is space referential to the observer?
+Or is it time?
+Or both?
+Referentiality?
+Or relativity?
+* Multiple arrows of time, p.
+171, bottom: These sentences show that time is self referential to the observer, the experiencer of the time.

 Email: Perhaps the second law is backwards (10/21)
 * It's not that entropy increases with time, but rather that time increases with entropy.
 Acceleration, the second law, gravity, dark energy & matter, they all have time in the denominator.
 Perhaps they are all the same effect--i.e. movement through (dense) space over time.